metatensor/metatrain/docs/src/getting-started/train_yaml_config.rst

         - tag2
         notes: This is a test run

-All parameters of your options file will be automatically added to the wandb run so you don't have to set the ``config`` parameter.
+All parameters of your ``options.yaml`` file will be automatically added to the wandb run so you don't have to set the ``config`` parameter.

 .. important::